Johnny O'Keefe: Personal life

+Legacy

 Since his death, O'Keefe's stature has continued to grow, and he has been posthumously accorded the recognition he did not receive in his lifetime.
 The first major biography on O'Keefe was published in 1982, and several others have been written since including The Wild One by Damian Johnstone and Johnny O'Keefe – The Facts written in 2008 by Lonnie Lee and released by Starlite Records.
 Besides being a great showman himself, he is also credited for nurturing other Australian talent, like Barry Stanton and Lonnie Lee.

 In 1986, the Seven Network produced the successful 'docu-drama' mini-series based on his life, Shout!
 The Story of Johnny O'Keefe, which starred actor-singer Terry Serio as O'Keefe.

-In 1986 punk legend Iggy Pop recorded a cover version of O'Keefe's signature tune "Wild One" under the title "Real Wild Child", which was included on his album Blah Blah Blah and released as a single.
+The same year, punk legend Iggy Pop recorded a cover version of O'Keefe's signature tune "Wild One" under the title "Real Wild Child", which was included on his David Bowie-produced album Blah Blah Blah and released as a single.
 Samples from the Iggy Pop version were incorporated into the theme music for the ABC's long-running late-night music video show Rage, which premiered in 1987, and the opening credits of the show include footage of O'Keefe on stage.

-In 1988, Johnny O'Keefe was posthumously inducted into the ARIA Hall of Fame.
+In 1988, O'Keefe was posthumously inducted into the ARIA Hall of Fame.

 In 1994, the Powerhouse Museum in Sydney recognised O'Keefe's contributions in a major exhibition of Australia's rock and pop history titled Real Wild Child and a comprehensive CD-ROM based on the exhibition was later released with the same title.

-In 1998, Australia Post issued a special stamp edition celebrating the early years of Australian rock'n'roll; the first stamp in the series commemorated Johnny O'Keefe's rise to stardom in 1958.
+In 1998, Australia Post issued a special stamp edition celebrating the early years of Australian rock'n'roll; the first stamp in the series commemorated O'Keefe's rise to stardom in 1958.

-Johnny O'Keefe's life story and career also inspired the stage musical, Shout!
+O'Keefe's life story and career also inspired the stage musical, Shout!
 The Legend of The Wild One, with book by John-Michael Howson, David Mitchell and Melvyn Morrow and featuring music made famous by O'Keefe and other hits of the 1950s.

 A portrait of O'Keefe by Australian artist Ivan Durrant, titled "A Little Bit Louder Now", is in the collection of the National Portrait Gallery in Canberra.
 On 10 June 2004, a 5-metre tall Monument titled "The Wild One", created by sculptor Dr. Alex Sandor Kolozsy CDVA, was unveiled at the Coolangatta/Tweed Heads, Twin Towns Services Club in memory of O'Keefe.

-"She's My Baby" was added to the National Film and Sound Archive's Sounds of Australia registry in 2007.
+"She's My Baby" was added to the National Film & Sound Archive's Sounds of Australia registry in 2007.
 In October 2010, his 1958 album, Wild One, was listed in the top 40 in the book, 100 Best Australian Albums.

 In December 2020, O'Keefe was listed at number 39 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.